 A High Court of Justice is instituted.
-The High Court of Justice is composed of Deputies that the National Assembly elects after each general renewal as well as the magistrates designated by the President of the Supreme Court.
+The High Court of Justice is composed of Deputies that the Assembly of the Deputies of the People elects after each general renewal as well as the magistrates designated by the President of the Supreme Court.
 It elects its President from among its members.